Kandahar: Name

+According to the scholar Warwick Ball, the name of Kandahar is probably derived from that of Gandhara, with C. E. Bosworth stating in the Encyclopedia of Islam that the "name Ḳandahār itself must be connected with Gandhāra".
+The early Arab writers usually mentioned Gandhara proper as Kandahar or Qandahar due to the absence of the alphabet for 'G' in Arabic.
+The 10th-century geographer al-Ma'sudi states the name to have been carried from Gandhara proper to what would later be known as modern Kandahar by "the settlement of the Gandharians on the banks of the Arghastan".
+C. E. Bosworth and John Everett-Heath also suggest that Kandahar gained its name from the settlement of Gandharans in the region.

-The modern name of the city derives from the name of the original city built here, Alexandria.
-This city (often referred to as Alexandria in Arachosia to distinguish it from other Alexandrias) was founded after the invasion of Alexander the Great in 330 BC.
+According to another theory of its name, it is derived from that of the city built here, Alexandria Arachosia by Alexander the Great in 330 BC.
 The name "Alexander" in the local Pashto language is rendered as "Iskandar".
-It is believed that over time this transformed into "Scandar", and eventually the modern "Kandahar".
-The change of the name from "Scandar" to Candar is mentioned by the 16th-century Portuguese historian João de Barros in his most famous work, Décadas da Ásia.
+It is believed that over time this transformed into "Scandar, and eventually the modern "Kandahar.
+The change of the name from "Scandar to Candar is mentioned by the 16th-century Portuguese historian João de Barros in his work, Décadas da Ásia.
+The Concise Oxford Dictionary of World Place Names considers suggestion of its derivation from Alexander or Iskandar less plausible, with S. W. Helmes and Warwick Ball rejecting it in favour of derivation from Gandhara.

-A folk etymology offered is that the word "kand" or "qand" in Persian and Pashto (the local languages) is the origin of the word "candy".
-The name "Candahar" or "Kandahar" in this form probably translates to candy area.
-This probably has to do with the location being fertile and historically known for producing fine grapes, pomegranates, apricots, melons and other sweet fruits.

 Ernst Herzfeld claimed Kandahar perpetuated the name of the Indo-Parthian king Gondophares, who re-founded the city under the name Gundopharron.
 However, modern historians and linguists generally find this derivation implausible.
+According to Abdur Rahman, the name is usually translated as "the land of fragrance" (from Sanskrit gandha 'fragrance' and -hara 'land').